DevanshChauhan/BankingSystemBasic/README.md

 # BankingSystemBasic

-A basic Banking System
-## 1.That performs basic operations
+## A basic Banking System performs basic operations and Transactions